vidstige/jadb/README.md

 supporting jadb with pull requests, issue reports, and great ideas.
 If _you_ would like to contribute, please read through [CONTRIBUTING.md](CONTRIBUTING.md).

+* If you fix a bug, try to _first_ create a failing test.
+Reach out to me for assistance or guidance if needed.

 ## Authors ##
 Samuel Carlsson <samuel.carlsson@gmail.com>